 For vaccination of people with underlying conditions, see:

 - Who can receive the coronavirus vaccine?

 - Coronavirus vaccine– information for the general population

-The Norwegian Institute of Public Health has recommended that people in risk groups should be given an influenza vaccine every year and a pneumococcal vaccine (against a bacterium which can cause pneumonia, among other things) every ten years.
-It is important to stress that these vaccines will not prevent infection with SARS-CoV-2.
+The Norwegian Institute of Public Health recommends that people in risk groups receive an influenza vaccine every year and a pneumococcal vaccine (against pneumonia) every ten years.
+These vaccines will not prevent infection with SARS-CoV-2.